massimocaprinali/cloud-foundry-public/depapps.md

 If you want the buildpack start commands to take precedence, specify `null` as the start command.
 {: note}

-* Use the `ibmcloud cf push` command and specify the `-c` parameter.
-For example, when you deploy a Node.js app, you can specify the `node app.js` start command on the `-c` parameter:
+* Use the `ibmcloud cf push` command and specify the `-c` option.
+For example, when you deploy a Node.js app, you can specify the `node app.js` start command on the `-c` option:

 ```
 ibmcloud cf push appname -p app_path -c "node app.js"
 ```
 {: pre}

-* Use the command parameter in the `manifest.yml` file.
+* Use the command option in the `manifest.yml` file.
 For example, when you deploy a Node.js app, you can specify the `node app.js` start command in the manifest file:

 ```
 command: node app.js